dbasu-umass/clptheory/README.md

     (allows differential wage rates across industries + not taking account of unproductive industries) with the New Interpretation;

+6.  `nregtestrel`: a function that computes various non-regression-based measures of deviation between the vector of *relative* prices of production and the vector of *relative* labor values;

+7.  `regtestrel`: a function that computes various regression-based measures of deviation between the vector of *relative* prices of production and the vector of *relative* labor values;

 ## Examples

 These are examples of a 3-industry economy which shows you how to: